MAYU75/MKPITS_Mayuri_Dhole_Java_Nov_2020/Core_Java_Practice/src/com/mkpits/java/README.md

 #### Program 579 Basic Core Java Program(HashMapExToAddAndTraverseBooksToMap.java)
 Write a program in java to add and traverse Books to Map in HashMap.

+#### Program 580 Basic Core Java Program(LinkedHashMapExToAddAndTraverseElements.java)
+Write a program in java to add and traverse elements in LinkedHashMap.

+#### Program 581 Basic Core Java Program(LinkedHashMapExToFetchKeyValuePair.java)
+Write a program in java to fetch Key-Value pair in LinkedHashMap.

+#### Program 582 Basic Core Java Program(LinkedHashMapExToDemonstrateRemoveMethod.java)
+Write a program in java to demonstrate remove() method of LinkedHashMap.

+#### Program 583 Basic Core Java Program(LinkedHashMapExToAddAndTraverseBooks.java)
+Write a program in java to add and traverse Books using LinkedHashMap.